"Everyone Has Secrets"

 This movie is mostly what you would expect from a psychological thriller.
 The first two-thirds contain a lot of fun and humorous moments.
 The story does twists and turns as you would expect, though not entirely believably.
 The performances are very good.
 The story, for the most part, is engaging.
 Though there’s blood and violence, as you would expect for the genre, it’s more of a psychological thriller than a slasher or horror movie.
 Much of the actual violence is suggested rather than shown directly.
 The finale, however, is more graphic.
 There’s also some underage drinking, drunkenness, drug content, and lewd dialogue.
 This objectionable content warrants extreme caution, even though the mother and daughter overcome the villain in the end.

+Rated PG-13, THE HOUSE AT THE END OF THE STREET is more of a psychological thriller than a horror movie.
+The movie opens with the brutal murder of two parents by their deranged daughter.
+Four years later, a newly divorced mom and her daughter move to a new town, only to discover that their new house is next door to the brutal murder site.
+The daughter discovers and meets the son of the murder victims.
+She begins to fall in love with him.
+Then, secrets are revealed and things go horribly wrong.
+Eventually, it falls to the mother to save the day.
 The first two-thirds of HOUSE AT THE END OF THE STREET is entertaining, with some humor.
 The story has plenty of twists, though some aren’t believable.
 The performances are also good.
 However, there’s underage drinking, drunkenness, drug content, and lewd dialogue.
 The violence and blood are subdued until the end.
 The worldview in HOUSE AT THE END OF THE STREET turns out to be moral, but, otherwise, extreme caution is warranted.